How to Successfully Combine Age Groups in Sunday School

 CM: What are the drawbacks of combining age groups?

 Lois: You have to be careful about not letting older kids dominate.
 You need to be skilled in bouncing the discussion from one child to another.
 And if there’s a particular age group that feels intimidated, you need to draw them out.
 When you do active things, you have to warn the older children to be gentle.
 You just need to remind the older kids that they are much larger and stronger, and that they need to have consideration for the feelings and the size of little ones.

 CM: When are special times to combine age groups?

-Lois: I think it’s real good to do it on Sundays when you know attendance is going to be down-like sometimes the Sunday of spring break.
+Lois: I think it’s really good to do it on Sundays when you know attendance is going to be down—like sometimes the Sunday of spring break.

 It’s good to combine any time you’re going to have a special Sunday in the life of the church.
 And then it’s really fun not only to mix children of different age levels, but to add adults into the mix and do a completely intergenerational approach just because everybody enjoys a change.
 And the same benefits that apply to older and younger kids work with adults and children.

 Also combine for the opening of Sunday school or for the opening of a Wednesday night club where you don’t want to start off the classes right away because you know that stragglers will be coming in.

 Lois Keffer is the author of the mixed-age-group curriculum All-in-One Sunday School series and the All Together Now Sunday School series.

 Looking for more teaching tips?
 Check out these ideas!

 © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.